 Types of Photography Workshops

 There are as many types of workshops as there are types of photographer.
 You can do workshops in studios in your hometown or travel the world.
 You can also do many photography classes and courses online.

 By far, the most common and popular types are travel photography workshops.

-If you're going to travel out of town for a photography experience, you might as well go all out, right?
+If you're going to travel out of town or on a vacation, for a photography experience, you might as well go all out, right?
 For this reason, the lines between travel, landscape, nature, and wildlife photography expeditions get a little blurry.
 With a detailed itinerary, you can do it all from some of the most amazing locations on earth.

 The organization of these photo tours makes or breaks the trip.
 Keep in mind; some companies are just in the business of selling seats.
 The tour might be just that and not photography specific.
 Keep this in mind when shopping and look for companies that offer photography instructors and mentoring.